Las Vegas (TV series): Filming

 Filming for the pilot episode began on March 17, 2003, in the Las Vegas Valley.
 Filming locations included the Mandalay Bay resort, the Fremont Street Experience, and a warehouse that the production crew used to build a surveillance room set.
 The pilot cost $5 million, making it the most expensive in NBC history.
 Filming lasted nearly three weeks, and the pilot was picked up shortly thereafter.
 Series production began in July 2003, with an eight-day shooting schedule for each hour-long episode.
 Each episode initially cost $2.3 million to produce, although the budget was gradually raised to $2.7 million as the series progressed.

 Although most of the production occurred in California, some filming also occasionally took place in Las Vegas.
 Filming primarily occurred at Culver Studios in California.
 Steindorff said that the writers would make regular visits to Las Vegas to "immerse themselves in that world".
 Thompson said that during these trips, the team would ask real security guards "if it's too far-fetched if we do X, Y and Z. They say, 'Are you crazy?
 That happens all of the time'".

 The series premiered in September 2003, and its success prompted NBC to greenlight nine additional episodes for the season.
-The show went over budget in its first season, necessitating the need for an cheap episode that would keep the cast on the Montecito set in California.
+The show went over budget in its first season, necessitating the need for a cheap episode that would keep the cast on the Montecito set in California.
 As a result, an episode was written in which a blackout and a murder occur simultaneously at the Montecito, keeping the characters at the resort.
 Thompson said, "We were not allowed to have any guest appearances.
 I thought, 'How do we trap them all in the casino.'"
 The episode received some criticism from people who doubted that a casino blackout was possible, although such an event occurred at the Bellagio resort a few months after the episode aired.

 To refresh the series, Thompson wrote in the demolition of the Montecito for the end of season two, with a new version of the resort being opened in the third season.
 In addition, Lara Flynn Boyle was cast as Monica Mancuso, the new owner of the Montecito, in July 2005.
 For the role, Boyle took inspiration from Shirley MacLaine: "I always daydreamed about being one of the Rat Pack.
 Shirley MacLaine could really hold her own with [Frank Sinatra and] the boys.
 I feel the same way — never let them see you sweat or cry."